whmoorejr/My-People/README.md

  update a "Person" device with something dynamic, like using %%d:findfriendsminidevice:address%% for the userLocation state.
  Or the fingscan state "ipNumber" for phone1IPAddress

+ Update Version 1.2.5
+ The plugin will create a "Now Showing" Device that can be used on a control page.
+ There are 4 new actions...
+Now Showing First, Previous, Next and Last.
+ The new actions will overwrite the  "Now Showing" device states with your other My People devices.
+ So, you can basically use one page on a control page to basically scroll through all your devices.